ShaoXiangChien/IT-Knowledge-Base/NTHU/Operating System/Quiz 1 Prep.md

 - Batch system - run one user's job to completion at a time
-- Multiprogramming keeps processor utilized by performing computation and I/O in parallel, which solves the disadvantage with batch processing
+- Multiprogramming keeps processor utilized by performing computation and I/O **in parallel**, which solves the disadvantage with batch processing
 - **Context switching** is always done in **multitasking** system
 - A **multi-core multiprocessor** can deliver the **same performance** as a single processor but at **much lower power consumption**
 - An embedded system might not run an OS.